xplosionmind/old.tommi.space/_notes/public/Self debugging.md

  1. Switch off everything, distraction included
  1. Loosen the self for a few minutes, getting ready to stay focused for a long time
- 2. Pinpoint a problem, the source of stress or pain, define its extension and its area of influence
+ 2. Pinpoint a problem, hence try to identify the source of stress or pain, define its extension and influence
  3. Start the very debugging process:
 	 1. identify the source of the problem
 	 2. identify its effects